Energy-Saving P-12 Grants Available for Schools

 At LaBella, we work with all types of clients to implement greener solutions, helping their businesses run efficiently.
 Our LEED-certified teams apply best practices to prioritize building efficiency, decrease the cost of operation, and ensure the health and wellbeing of occupants.
 We see ongoing clean and green school initiatives as a giant step forward in providing environmental justice to some of New York’s most underserved populations.
 For more information on how LaBella can help, contact renewables@labellapc.com.

-Linden works as a Technical Service Coordinator.
-She completed a Bachelor of Science in Public Policy, earning magna cum laude distinction at Rochester Institute of Technology in 2010.
-She went on to complete a Master of Science in Science, Technology, and Public Policy in 2015, specializing in sustainability topics.
-She has 10 years of experience as a project management professional and began her career working as a GIS planning assistant before managing green and healthy home construction projects for disadvantaged communities.
-She began working in the solar industry in 2014 and has since led over 100 residential and commercial solar projects through design and construction phases.
+Linden serves as LaBella’s Renewables Technical Service Coordinator.
+She began her career working as a GIS planning assistant before managing green and healthy home construction projects for disadvantaged communities.
+Linden has over 10 years of experience as a project management professional, and began working in the solar industry in 2014.
+Since then, she has led over 100 residential and commercial solar projects through design and construction phases.